Skip to main content

 Enhanced Cognitive Function and Mood

 Chronic cortisol elevation can interfere with neurotransmitter function, leading to “brain fog,” difficulty concentrating, and mood instability.
-As your begin to regulate, you may experience a noticeable clearing of this mental haze.
+As your cortisol levels begin to regulate, you may experience a noticeable clearing of this mental haze.
 Thoughts become sharper, memory recall improves, and a more stable, positive mood emerges.

 This mental clarity is a direct reflection of a less taxed nervous system and a brain environment that is becoming more balanced and resilient.
 The feeling of being emotionally reactive may lessen, replaced by a greater capacity for thoughtful response.